|

 6. Transparency fosters trust.
 The more I know about what you are thinking, the better able I am to know what you’re about.
 That is to say, the better I know you, the better I can assess the magnitude of the three (or four) “C’s” in you.
 For example, if we want to trust that someone loves us, the phrase “I love you” will be nothing compared to the sentiment “I love you when you scrunch up your face trying to think of just the right word to say.
 You are so effortful in how you use words.
 That both tickles and inspires me.”
 The depth of their communication reassures us of the depth of their caring which reassures us of the depth of their willingness to put the work into the relationship on an ongoing basis.

 7. Not having developed trust is not the same thing as being untrustworthy.
 Although you cannot be said to be trustworthy without some significant proof, the absence of such does not make you undependable.
 When it comes to creating reliability in a relationship, people should do as the engineers do: Build a little, test a little.
 We need to extend an opportunity for another to establish themselves as trustworthy, but we need to do so carefully and thoughtfully.
-Therefore, even as you are making the extension to another, you would be wise to think of the opportunity you are providing as a test.
+Therefore, even as you are making a caring extension toward another, you would be wise to think of the opportunity you are providing as a test.
 If you think of the synonyms for trustworthy (dependable, upright, faithful, steadfast, unwavering, safe, etc.), you can see how no small amount of proof goes into getting to those words.

 8. Trust virginity isn’t a thing.
 It’s not that you can trust someone until he or she makes a mistake.
 It’s that you can only trust people after you see how they behave after they have made a mistake.
 If you say, “I trust him completely because he’s never let me down.” you are describing an unchallenged relationship.
 It may be that his behavior is a function of his trustworthiness or it may be that the relationship has stayed within very narrow and safe bounds.
 Until the relationship has challenged each member of it, no one can truly count on the safety of the bond.
 Just because a bridge has been built and looks gorgeous, it doesn’t mean you would want to be the first person to drive over it.